 Warm days and nights make summer the perfect time to relax with a chilled glass of wine.
 Crisp whites and light, smooth reds are always good, and a refreshing rosé is best

 enjoyed during the summer months.
-Despite how much you may enjoy whatever wine how-to-use-leftover-summer-wineyou are drinking this summer, sometimes there’s some leftover that you know you won’t drink.
+Despite how much you may enjoy whatever wine you are drinking this summer, sometimes there’s some leftover that you know you won’t drink.
 It could be because there’s just not enough left for a full glass, or you’ve just thrown a party and can’t bear the thought of finishing the bottom half of the bottle.
 Whatever your reasons may be, there’s still plenty you can do with your leftover wine before it’s past its prime.

 1. Freeze your wine in an ice cube tray